72nd/flatnotes/README.md

 Log into the [demo site](https://demo.flatnotes.io) and take a look around. *Note: This site resets every 15 minutes.*

+## How to run all changes

+The [dev-enviroment](https://github.com/72nd/flatnotes/tree/dev-enviroment) branch contains all changes made by this repo.
+In order to run the application please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Branches / Changes to upstream

 - [develop](https://github.com/72nd/flatnotes/tree/develop) - Forked branch from upstream.
 No changes were made.